w1fix9qx7qxo/crowd-funding/README.md

 <h2>📌 Project Overview</h2>

 <h3>The FundMe smart contract is designed to:</h3>
+✅ Allow users to donate funds in ETH.
 ✅ Store all contributions securely on the blockchain.
 ✅ Allow only the contract owner (deployer) to withdraw funds.
 ✅ Use Chainlink Oracles to fetch real-world ETH/USD price data.